Box 1320, Kuujjuaq, Nunavik (QC), J0M 1C0, Canada

 'Caribou & Wolves - The Endless Dance'

-Filmmaker Jeff Turner had this to say about his work with us:
+Filmmaker Jeff Turner had this to say about his trips with us:

 "I have filmed wolves, caribou and grizzly bears in many areas of the Canadian Arctic over the past 15 years and I have to say that the barrenlands are without a doubt the most beautiful piece of Arctic tundra I have ever experienced.
 It is a world class wilderness with some of the planets most spectacular scenery and wildlife that is hard if not impossible to see anywhere else.
 I know of no other place where you can go and watch wild wolves around their den.
 Wolves are one of the most difficult animals to get close to in the wild and Tom and his crew have been doing it here for years.
 That says a lot about their sensitivity and success as wildlife guides.
 Tom and his crew at Great Canadian Wildlife Adventures are ideally placed to give access to this wonderful landscape.
 There is no-one with more experience and knowledge of the area and they have setup a comfortable, warm and homey camp with good food and facilities in the middle of this wilderness.
 They live lightly on the land here trying always to keep the imprint of man to a minimum in this pristine place.
 I admire and appreciate the work they do and wish them much success in the future."

-Click here to learn more about the trips on which the summer caribou migration footage for this film was taken
+Click here to learn more about our expeditions to see the great summer caribou migration

 |Great Canadian Wildlife Adventures|